opdev/disconnectedOCPdemo/README.md

 Follow these steps to set up your disconnected OpenShift Cluster:

 1. **Set Up the Bastion Server**:
-   - This server acts as a gateway between your local network and the OpenShift cluster, ensuring secure connectivity.
+   - The bastion server functions as a secure gateway linking your local network to the OpenShift cluster.
+Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/bastion-server-installation.md).

 2. **Set Up the Mirror Server**:
-   - This server hosts the Quay repository and mirrors needed resources, making them available to the OpenShift environment.
+   - This server hosts the Quay repository and mirrors needed resources, making them available to the OpenShift environment.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/mirror-server-installation.md).

 3. **Set Up the Quay Repository**:
-   - Configure the private Quay repository on the mirror server to manage OpenShift images.
+   - Configure the private Quay repository on the mirror server to manage OpenShift images.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/quay-registry-installation.md).

 4. **Install OpenShift**:
-   - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.
+   - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/disconnectedOCP-installation.md).

 5. **Install Operators**:
-   - Install OpenShift operators using the images managed in your Quay repository.
+   - Install OpenShift operators using the images managed in your Quay repository.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/operator-installation.md).

 ## Conclusion